Chart Color Schemes

 Cliftleigh shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area has university qualification rates of 14.6%, significantly lower than NSW's average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 10.9%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.7%).
-Vocational credentials are prominent, with 47.2% of residents aged 15+ holding such qualifications - advanced diplomas at 9.8% and certificates at 37.4%.
+The area's university qualification rate is 14.6%, significantly lower than the NSW average of 32.2%.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are most common at 10.9%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 47.2% of residents aged 15+ holding them - advanced diplomas (9.8%) and certificates (37.4%).

 Frequently Asked Questions - Education